fg6/forACT/README.md

 #### Step 3: write a report of the assemblies and alignments, and possible misassemblies/re-arrengements:

 	$ ./mypipeline.sh report
+	In progress: some variables like "Reference Coverage" or "Structure coverage" definition are still not fixed, do not take them too seriously for now

 #### Step 4: Launch ACT